Vagrant Hummingbirds in and around NYC

 More recently (June 2003), Sheri Williamson of the Southeastern Arizona Bird Observatory made the comment that the narrowness and length of the retrices seemed much more suggestive of Allen's over Rufous.
 This opinion is shared by other experienced birders that have seen the photos.
 Although stopping short of absolute certainty, there seems a distinct likelyhood that the Central Park bird would constitute the first NY State record for Allen's Hummingbird.
 Getting it accepted by NYSARC is another matter, not least of all because it may be impractical to separate Allen's from Rufous with certainty short of capturing it (which is exactly what they did in the fall 2003 Cape May Allen's Hummingbird).

-There are also pictures of this bird taken by Cal Vornberger, also featuring a tail-spread shot.
+There are also pictures of this bird taken by Cal

-The Central Park Selasphorus appears to have left around lunchtime on Saturday November 23 2002, a day of very high winds.
+The Central Park Allen's appears to have left around lunchtime on Saturday November 23 2002, a day of very high winds.
 (Hummingbirds migrate during the day).
 Another Selasphorus was seen in Manhattan that day, down at Wagner Park, but I don't think it was the same bird.

 There's a disturbing possibility that the rarity of Allen's Hummingbird in the east is partially a product of expectancy - i.e. many Selasphorus are assumed to be Rufous because that is assumed to be the far commoner species based on the distribution maps and migration patterns.
 I personally didn't see any photos of the 2002 Lenoir Selasphorus that were definitive for Rufous over Allen's, although quite obviously comparsion of the morphology of the Central Park and Lenoir birds might tell us something.
+In fall of 2011 in the course of going through the identification of the AMNH Rufous I took another look at the tail spread shot I had and it became much more obvious to be that the bird was an Allen's Hummingbird based on the narrowness of the outer retrices.
+Despite the fact that NYSARC has not formally considered this bird (and also that I don't consider my ID's beholden to the NYSARC stamp of approval) I've relabeled this as a definitive Allen's.

 As of Nov 20th 2002 there were apparently TWO hummingbirds at Yonkers, but the second one was not refound subsequently.